-Please note: We do have resident domestic dogs and and a cat that live with staff on-site, they will be pointed out to you during your induction tour.
-These animals are not to leave the property with you, go to the village, into the zoo section, or your rooms.
+Please note: We do have resident domestic dogs, they will be pointed out to you during your induction tour.
+These animals are not to leave the property with you, into the zoo section, or your rooms.

 PAYMENT POLICY

 We require full payment to reserve your booking into our system.
 This payment is fully refundable, if you need to cancel for any reason, up to 31 days before you are due to arrive at the center.
 Please note that a full refund does not include any bank fees, PayPal, card fees or any other form of transfer fees that are incurred by LCTW and are non refundable at any point.